CalOPPA vs CCPA: What You Must Know to Comply With Both

 Additionally, you should also disclose if you share their information with any third party, as well as how the sharing process is.
 As a law, CalOPPA has a broader scope compared to CCPA, so you should ensure compliance across the board at all times.

 The California Online Privacy Protection Act has been active since 2004.
-It remains as one of the top online privacy regulations in the United States even today.
+It remains one of the top online privacy regulations in the United States even today.

 California Consumer Privacy Act